Eual11/NedNes-/ppu_bugs.md

 - Blarg SpriteRam Test fails with error 02 [Updated]
 - Blarg SpriteRam Test fails with error 07
 - There is still some problems in sprite and background priority, maybe it's spritehit zero problem
+- Sprite alignment tests failed with [6 Sprite should hit right side of bg tile]